Qantas Flight 30

-Qantas Flight 30 was a scheduled flight from London Heathrow to Melbourne with a stopover in Hong Kong on 25 July 2008, operated by Qantas on a Boeing 747-438 (registration VH-OJK, construction number 25067).
+Qantas Flight 30 was a scheduled flight from London Heathrow to Melbourne with a stopover in Hong Kong on 25 July 2008, operated by Qantas on a Boeing 747-400.
 The flight was interrupted on the Hong Kong to Melbourne leg by an exploding oxygen tank that ruptured the fuselage just forward of the starboard wing root.
 53-year-old Captain John Bartels (who had flown for Qantas for 25 years and the Royal Australian Navy for 7 years) and his co-pilots, Bernd Werninghaus and Paul Tabac, made an emergency descent to a breathable altitude of about 10,000 feet and diverted to Ninoy Aquino International Airport, Metro Manila, Philippines.
 There were no injuries.

 Aircraft

 The aircraft involved was a Boeing 747-438, MSN 25067, registered as VH-OJK.
 It was delivered to Qantas in June 1991 and was equipped with four Rolls-Royce RB211-524G2 engines.

 In-flight accident

 The flight left Hong Kong on 25 July 2008 shortly after 9:00 am HKT (0100 UTC).
 At 10:17 HKT (0217 UTC), passengers and crew heard a loud bang; the cabin depressurised and a hole in the floor of the passenger deck appeared, as well as a hole in the outside wall of the cargo deck.
 During the emergency, parts of the aircraft's floor and ceiling collapsed.
 Passengers reported that, despite the noise and the deployment of the oxygen masks, there was very little panic.
 The pilots conducted an emergency descent from 29,000 feet to ensure adequate oxygen supply for the passengers, reaching 10,000 feet by 10:24 HKT (02:24 UTC).

 After the accident, four passengers said that their oxygen masks did not deploy, whilst others had deteriorated elastic.
 It was stated that these passengers were deprived of oxygen until the plane had descended to a breathable altitude.
 The Australian Transport Safety Bureau interviewed passengers who reported problems with the oxygen masks as part of their investigation.

 The hole in the fuselage – roughly in an inverted T-shape – was up to 2.01 m wide and approximately 1.52 m high, located on the right side of the fuselage, below cabin floor level and immediately forward of the wing.
 The wing-fuselage fairing was missing, revealing some palletised cargo in the hold.
 However, the freight forwarder reported that all items on the manifest were accounted for.
 Other than some items which were located near the cylinder and resulting hole, no other cargo or baggage on the flight was damaged.

 There were no injuries.
 A few passengers reportedly displayed signs of nausea upon exiting the aircraft.